 When they're ready, try filling your croissants with jam, a vegan chocolate spread, or tasty peanut butter.

 Lemon cake is plenty of peoples' favourite sponge – we love the light, sweet citrus flavour, and crunchy, tangy top.
+Perfect for an afternoon treat with a cup of fruit tea on a sunny day in spring.
 Vegan lemon cakes are easy to make using vegetable oil and dairy-free spread in the mixture, in place of eggs and butter.

 An alternative to the classic cream cheese frosting is drizzling a lemon juice and icing sugar mixture over the top.
 This finish will set with a beautiful crisp texture.